sloth-group/.github/profile/README.md

 For internal use only.
 Maintained by **Sloth Group Dev Team** 🧠
-© 2025 Sloth Barber.
+© 2025 Sloth Group.
 All rights reserved.